Questions? Please contact our Project Coordinator Maurice Belote at 415-405-7558 or mbelote @sfsu.edu .

 David Brown has served as an Educational Specialist for CDBS since August 2000 providing technical assistance to students with deaf-blindness, families, and schools.
 Since entering the specialist field of deaf-blindness in 1982, he has become one of its most influential and published practitioners, and is in constant demand as a conference speaker around the world.
 Prior to moving to CDBS, David was employed in leadership positions in the UK and served for many years as head of the Family & Education Service of the National Deafblind Association.
 He has written training manuals for universities and other organizations and has published articles on a variety of topics, including many on CHARGE Syndrome, in American and international journals and magazines, which have currently been translated into 14 languages.

 Pam Hunt is a professor in the Department of Special Education at SFSU and coordinator of their Moderate/Severe Disabilities Program.
 In her role as credential program coordinator, she has collaborated with staff at CDBS to ensure that content specific to students who are deaf-blind is included in the core methods classes.
-Dr. Hunt has recently served as the principal investigator for an innovative personnel preparation project funded by OSEP that included coursework specific to the education of students who are deaf-blind and extensive, supervised practica focusing on the provision of services to students with deaf-blindness and other significant disabilities in inclusive educational practices.
+Dr. Hunt serves as the principal investigator for an innovative personnel preparation project funded by OSEP that includes coursework specific to the education of students who are deaf-blind and extensive, supervised practica focusing on the provision of services to students with deaf-blindness and other significant disabilities in inclusive educational practices.
 The major focus of her research has been on interventions to increase the academic and social participation of students with significant disabilities, including deaf-blindness, in inclusive settings.
 Finally, Dr. Hunt has provided extensive consultation to school districts, educational teams, and families in local school districts on strategies to develop effective educational programs for students with low-incidence disabilities, including students with deaf-blindness.

 Julie Maier has served as a part-time Educational Specialist for CDBS since 2012 providing technical assistance to students with deaf-blindness, families, and schools.
 Julie served as the Program Coordinator for the OSEP-funded personnel preparation project University-Community Partnership to Effectively Prepare Teachers to Serve Students with Deaf-Blindness.
 In this role she developed and coordinated coursework, fieldwork experiences, and internship activities for teacher candidates completing the three-semester endorsement program in deaf-blindness.
 In addition to her work with CDBS, Julie is a faculty member in the SFSU Department of Special Education and has served as a research assistant, guest lecturer, course instructor and fieldwork supervisor in the moderate-severe teaching credential and Masters degree programs since 1999.